 One of the major goals of every leader should be teaching team members to solve problems.
-Last week’s post, Don’t Just Solve Your Team’s Problems.
-Teach Them How!, reviews the basics.
+Last week’s post, Isn’t It Time to Stop Solving Your Team’s Problems for Them?, reviews the basics.
 Depending on the particular problem confronting your team, you may need other techniques.
 Here are some approaches you can tailor to your circumstances.

 - Listen for anchoring comments.
 Initial ideas can hold a discussion in place too tightly, tamping down any possibility of others sharing their divergent ideas.
 If a leader (or another strong-minded or strong-voiced individual) takes the first pass at the problem, it can be too hard for the team to move past the proposed approach — even if it’s never worked well before — and think in a more effective, creative way.
 The leader should serve as a facilitator, not a decision-maker, drawing out other voices and encouraging other views.